conda-forge/conda-forge.github.io/docs/user/transitioning_from_defaults.md

 Users wishing to transition from Anaconda's default channel should do so with care so as not to break their working environments.
-The first thing to realize is that conda-forge is incompatible with the packages provided in Anaconda's default channel.
+The first thing to realize is that in 2024 conda-forge is incompatible with the packages provided in Anaconda's default channel.
 Often, the packages on conda-forge will require newer versions of a particular package, or, may simply be organized in a different fashion.
 The only workflow we can support as a community is one where the conda-forge channel takes priority over all other channels.

 If you were using `miniconda3` or `Anaconda3` and wish to move to use conda-forge, we outline two workflow.
 The first allows you to try packages from